Materials: Memory foam

 1 = Very poor, 2 = Not good, 3 = Fair, 4 = Good, 5 = Excellent

 Side sleepers need a soft, plush mattress to keep their sensitive joints (hips and shoulders) from feeling jammed or achy.
-Because firmer mattresses can push into the joints and cause discomfort, we’re hesitant to recommend the TEMPUR-Cloud for lightweight side sleepers who need a cradling, soft feel.
+Because firmer mattresses can push into the joints and cause discomfort, we’re hesitant to recommend the TEMPUR-Cloud as a mattress for side sleepers who are lightweight and need a cradling, soft feel.
 When we tested the mattress with a smaller side sleeper in our lab, the bed didn’t allow her shoulders to sink into the bed as much as the hips, causing some unfortunate misalignment.
 But there’s good news!
 As body size increases, sleepers tend to perceive otherwise “firm” mattresses as softer.
 That’s why we recommend theTEMPUR-Cloud for average-size and plus-size side sleepers.
 They’re likely to find the TEMPUR-Cloud perfectly soft and supportive.

 Combination sleepers, or those who move around and change positions often during the night, should look for responsive mattresses that allow them to move with ease.
 When we first lay down on the TEMPUR-Cloud mattress, it had the supportive feel of a firm polyfoam, but after around 2 seconds, we began sinking into the mattress and it started to feel more cradling, rather than firm and bouncy.

 The bed feels a bit difficult to maneuver around on, especially for average-weight and heavyweight sleepers.
 This could be of concern if you spend your nights flopping back and forth between your back and stomach.
 Still, our team thinks this bed’s top-notch performance in comfort makes this bed worth the extra effort it takes to move around on.
 And because of their smaller body size, lightweight combination sleepers should have a much easier time maneuvering on the bed.
+For mattresses that make changing positions easier, see the best mattress for combination sleepers.

 The TEMPUR-Cloud is a reactionary bed.
 It’s been developed to respond to a sleeper’s body weight as they lie on it, molding around delicate joints offering a cradling, yet supportive feel.
 The mattress might exhibit some bounce if you jumped on it with your full body weight (full disclosure, we didn’t try this in our testing lab), but it doesn’t have a bouncy feel, especially once your body has sunk into its soft foam layers.
 This isn’t great news for combination sleepers and those who have trouble getting out of bed in the morning, but the bed will provide a one-of-a-kind cradling feeling for anyone in need of a big hug.
+If need a bouncier surface, see the best latex mattresses.

 The more we compared our in-lab testing with existing online reviews, we realized “Cloud” is a strange name for this denser-than-average mattress.
 A lot of online reviews cite that this mattress is too firm.
 On a “firmness scale” of 1 to 10, with 10 being a super-firm mattress, we’d rate the TEMPUR-Cloud as a 7, making it a good choice for back and stomach sleepers who require a supportive, dense mattress to keep their spines in alignment and reduce back pain.
 Likewise, soft mattresses don’t offer enough support to align the spine for side sleepers.
 Still, we find the TEMPUR-Cloud is a bit too firm for lightweight side sleepers.
+If you find yourself waking up in pain, see the best mattress for back pain.

 The rumors are true: All-foam and memory foam beds have a tendency to trap heat next to the body, making for a warmer night of sleep than innerspring and hybrid beds.
 All-foam mattress manufacturers in the market today have altered the makeup of their foam layers to create a more cooling sleep surface, achieving varying degrees of success.
 The TEMPUR-Cloud uses several layers of foam that aren’t specifically designed for cooling, so we don’t suggest the TEMPUR-Cloud if you’re an exceptionally hot sleeper, or if a cooling mattress is your No. 1 consideration when purchasing a bed.

 If you sleep with a partner who can’t seem to lie still throughout the night, motion isolation will be exceedingly important in your mattress-purchasing decision.
 After all, it’s best for movement from a partner to be stifled on one end of the bed, rather than reaching you and waking you up (and hey, if you’re the antsy sleep partner, no judgement!).
 Because the TEMPUR-Cloud is made with three layers of memory foam, the bed should not exhibit motion transfer and should keep light-sleeping individuals relatively undisturbed.
 If a partner, child or even a pet climbs into bed in the middle of the night, it shouldn’t be too much of a bother thanks to the 10” slab of dense, thick absorbing foams.
-In fact, one of our experienced mattress testers called it “One of the best for motion isolation I’ve ever felt.”
+In fact, one of our experienced mattress testers called it “One of the best mattress for couples I’ve ever felt.”

 The TEMPUR-Cloud mattress impresses us in a number of areas, but it unfortunately falters in the area of edge support.
 When members of our team sat along the edge of the foam bed during testing, it felt almost as if they’d slide right off the bed.
 There simply isn’t enough density along the edge of the TEMPUR-Cloud bed to feel firmly held up and supported.
 The lack of edge support doesn’t surprise us much, especially considering the TEMPUR-Cloud’s all-foam construction and relatively low price compared to other Tempur-Pedic beds.
 The good news?
 As long as you’re not sitting on the edge of the bed often to put on your shoes and don’t have mobility issues, the suboptimal edge support shouldn’t be that much of a bother.
+If you are looking to make the most of your mattress surface, see the best queen size mattresses or the best mattress for sex.

 The TEMPUR-Cloud mattress is made with three layers of foam topped by a breathable cover.
 Since the first two layers are made with proprietary TEMPUR-foams, you’ll feel the traditional Tempur-Pedic memory foam as it molds itself around your body.
 The density of these foams makes for a firmer mattress that works best for stomach and back sleepers, keeping the spine aligned in its natural “S” curve.
 Even though the TEMPUR foam in the Cloud’s comfort layer cradles the body, it might not offer enough softness and “give” to keep side sleepers happy.